No one goes into a marriage planning to get divorced. Unfortunately, it happens — And it often it’s a tough financial blow.

 People often talk about the emotional toll that a divorce takes, but the financial one was a lot harder for me.
 After all, I knew almost nothing about finances and found myself thrown into the deep end.

 The next year was one of a lot of learning and a lot of rebuilding.
-I had to educate myself about all things budgeting personal finance, and then use the information I was learning to completely rebuild my finances.
+I had to educate myself about all things budgeting and personal finance and then use the information I was learning to completely rebuild my finances.

 How divorce affects women